Applicants are normally expected to have a first or second class, upper division degree or significant experience. A Master’s degree is preferred.

-We offer two different programmes of postgraduate study, each in either full-time or part-time mode.
-These are degrees by research which require an original contribution to the body of knowledge in a particular academic or professional discipline.
+This degree is by research which requires an original contribution to the body of knowledge in a particular academic or professional discipline.

-- DPhil – 3 academic years of full-time study or 6 years of part-time study.
+- PhD – 3 academic years of full-time study or 6 years of part-time study

 MPhil and DPhil students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
 This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
 It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
 A DPhil thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge, or by the exercise of a new and independent critical approach.